8 min read

 The biggest milestone: finishing the book.

 It wasn't without challenges - the project went through some twists along the way.
 But I shipped Designing Multi-Agent Systems in November: 15 chapters, 395 pages, 186 code snippets.
-It hit #1 New Release in Generative AI on Amazon and has sold ~500 copies so far (roughly half digital, half print).
+It hit #1 New Release in Generative AI on Amazon and has sold ~500 copies so far (roughly half digital, half print) in about 5 weeks.

 Designing Multi-Agent Systems Book